 Sensory Processing Disorder Is Not the Parents’ Fault

-Too many adults don’t understand ADHD, and even fewer know anything about SPD and sensory meltdowns.
+Too many adults don’t understand ADHD, and even fewer know anything about sensory processing disorder (SPD) and sensory meltdowns.

 A few weeks ago, Lee, my husband, and I were on a hike in Arizona during spring break.
 As we walked the face of a sloping rock, we heard a boy screaming, “Mommy!”